 Study 1 tested whether the anticipated intensity of felt pride with respect to a given prospective act or trait that others positively value correlates with the degree of positive valuation attached to that act or trait by those in the social world of the individual.
 Participants rated 25 brief hypothetical scenarios in which someone’s acts or traits might cause them to be viewed positively by others.

-Participants were randomly assigned, in a between-subjects design, to an audience condition or a pride condition.
+Participants were randomly assigned to an audience condition or a pride condition.
 In the audience condition participants were asked to rate 25 scenarios involving another individual (e.g., “Her children are healthier and taller than average for their age”, “She is ambitious”).
 Participants in the audience condition were asked to “indicate how you would view [someone of your same sex and age] if they were in those situations,” on scales ranging from 1 (I wouldn’t view her positively at all) to 7 (I’d view her very positively).
 These ratings provide event-specific measures of positive social valuation.

 In the pride condition, a different set of participants was asked to “indicate how much pride you would feel if you were in those situations” (i.e., in the 25 scenarios; e.g., “Your children are healthier and taller than average for their age”, “You are ambitious”), on scales ranging from 1 (no pride at all) to 7 (a lot of pride).
 Except for the perspectival differences, the stimuli in the pride and audience conditions were identical.
 The scenarios were presented in randomized order in both conditions.
 To conduct the replications, we used original materials provided by the third author.